-Item Description Video Out Set the video signal output appropriate for your country when connecting the camera to an external video device such as a monitor or HDTV.
-NTSC: USA, Canada, Japan, Korea, Taiwan, Mexico, etc PAL (Supports only PAL B, D, G, H, or I): Australia, Austria, Belgium, China, Denmark, Finland, France, Germany, England, Italy, Kuwait, Malaysia, New Zealand, Singapore, Spain, Sweden, Switzerland, Thailand, Norway, etc Anynet+ (HDMI-CEC) When you connect the camera to an HDTV that supports Anynet+ (HDMI-CEC), you can control the play function of the camera with the TV remote control.
-Off: You cannot control the play function of camera with the TV remote control.
-On: You can control the play function of camera with the TV remote control.
-HDMI Output When you connect the camera to an HDTV with an HDMI cable, you can change the resolution of the image. • NTSC: Auto, 1080p, 720p, 480p, 576p (activates only when PAL is selected) If the connected HDTV does not support the resolution you select, the camera sets the resolution one level lower.
+Default Item Description Sound System Volume: Set the sound volume or turn all sound off entirely.
+(Off, Low, Medium, High) AF Sound: Set the sound the camera makes in AF mode on or off.
+(Off, On) Button Sound: Set the sound the camera makes when you press buttons on or off.
+(Off, On) Sensor Cleaning Sensor Cleaning: Remove dust from the sensor.
+Start-Up Action: When on, the camera performs sensor cleaning each time you turn it on.
+(Off, On) As this product uses interchangeable lenses, the sensor can get dust on it when you change lenses.
+This can lead to dust particles appearing in the photos you capture.
+It is recommended not to change lenses when you are in a particularly dusty area.
+Also, make sure to attach the lens cap to the lens when not using it.
+Video Out Set the video signal output appropriate for your country when connecting the camera to an external video device such as a monitor or TV.
+NTSC: USA, Canada, Japan, Korea, Taiwan, Mexico, etc. PAL (Supports only PAL B, D, G, H, or I): Australia, Austria, Belgium, China, Denmark, Finland, France, Germany, England, Italy, Kuwait, Malaysia, New Zealand, Singapore, Spain, Sweden, Switzerland, Thailand, Norway, etc.

+Default Item Description When you connect the camera to an HDTV that supports Anynet+ (HDMI-CEC), you can control the play function of the camera with the TV remote control.
+Anynet+ • Off: You cannot control the play function of camera with (HDMI-CEC) the TV remote control. • On: You can control the play function of camera with the TV remote control.
+When you connect the camera to an HDTV with an HDMI cable, you can change the resolution of the image. • NTSC: Auto, 1080i, 720p, 480p, 576p (activates only HDMI when PAL is selected) Output If the connected HDTV does not support the resolution you select, the camera sets the resolution one level lower.
+View the firmware version of the body and the lens, Wi-Fi MAC address, and network certification number, or update the firmware. • Firmware Update: Update the firmware of the camera body or lens.
+(Body Firmware, Lens Firmware) • You can download firmware upgrades from Device www.samsung.com.
+Information • You cannot run a firmware upgrade without a fully charged the battery.
+Recharge the battery fully before running a firmware upgrade. • If you update the firmware, user settings values will be reset.
+(Date, time, language, video out will not change.) • Do not turn the camera off while the update is in progress.